PuTTY and SSH Key-Based Authentication (Windows)

 adduser john

-Enter a password.
+Generate a strong password.
 You will also be asked to enter contact details, just press ENTER for defaults.

 Once the user is created, give it superuser privileges.